h3xar0n/my_security_plus/README.md

 #### Antivirus
 #### File integrity check
 #### Host-based firewall
+* The program iptables is used to configure the firewall on Linux servers.
+* Windows Firewall is only available on Windows servers and desktops.
+* PF and IPFW are available on FreeBSD and OS X.
 #### Application whitelisting
 #### Removable media control
 #### Advanced malware tools